This homemade peanut butter cups recipe is super easy and delivers sweet peanut butter dough cups with a hard chocolate topping.

-I happened upon this treat by accident, or desperation this summer when my son was going to a pool party and needed to bring a snack to share.
-My first thought was brownies, then cake, then cookies and I went on down the list until I came up with something that would be really good but not make a lot of mess in the kitchen.
+I happened upon this homemade peanut butter cup recipe by accident (or desperation) this summer when my son was going to a pool party and needed to bring a snack to share.
+My first thought was brownies, then cake, then cookies, and then I went on down the list until I came up with something that would be really good but not make a lot of mess in the kitchen.
 So I took a standard peanut butter bar recipe and flipped it into peanut butter cups.

-Place butter, peanut butter, and brown sugar in a large microwave safe bowl and microwave this for 1-2 minutes, or until everything is melted.
+Place butter, peanut butter, and brown sugar in a large microwave-safe bowl,

 You can do this on the stovetop if you prefer.

 Stir it until smooth and creamy, preferably with a little piggy spoon.